 船行 (Boat Knife)

-Originally used on fishing boats for multi-purpose tasks: cleaning small fish, basic food prep, small cutting tasks.
-A practical, unpretentious knife — not specialized, not glamorous, designed for the working conditions of a fishing boat where one knife had to handle many tasks.
-More flexible than a deba; more robust than a sujihiki.
+Originally used on fishing boats for multi-purpose tasks: cleaning small fish, basic food prep, and small cutting jobs.
+It is a practical, unpretentious knife, neither specialized nor glamorous, designed for the working conditions of a fishing boat where one knife had to handle many tasks.
+It is more flexible than a deba and more robust than a sujihiki.

-In contemporary use, appreciated as a compact, versatile double-bevel knife.
-Less common in the Western market than gyuto, santoku, and nakiri.
-In practice, knives labeled "funayuki" vary considerably by maker — worth clarifying the specific profile before purchasing.
+In contemporary use it is appreciated as a compact, versatile double-bevel knife.
+It is less common in the Western market than the gyuto, santoku, and nakiri.
+In practice, knives labeled "funayuki" vary considerably by maker, so it is worth clarifying the specific profile before purchasing.

 Yanagiba